joelleyarro03/AI-Portfolio-Iman-Haamid/NLP-ITAI2373/README.md

+AI-Portfolio-Iman-Haamid

-Iman Haamid’s AI-Portfolio-Iman-Haamid repository is a collection of projects created during their studies in the Applied AI and Robotics program.
-It showcases their practical and theoretical skills through projects, mostly in Jupyter Notebooks, covering key areas of AI and robotics.
+This repository showcases the skills and knowledge Iman Haamid gained during their studies in the Applied AI and Robotics program.
+It contains a curated collection of projects, primarily implemented in Jupyter Notebooks, demonstrating practical and theoretical proficiency in key areas of Artificial Intelligence and Robotics.

-The NLP-ITAI2373 sub-directory specifically highlights projects and coursework focused on Natural Language Processing (NLP), demonstrating hands-on experience with language technologies.
+The specific sub-directory, NLP-ITAI2373, focuses on Natural Language Processing (NLP) coursework and projects, reflecting hands-on experience with language technologies and related AI methodologies.

+Purpose

+    To document and demonstrate progress and achievements in the Applied AI and Robotics program.

-The portfolio serves as a way to document Iman's progress, provide evidence of their skills for academic review or job applications, and showcase their project-based learning.
+    To provide evidence of practical skills in AI, NLP, and robotics through project-based learning.

+    To serve as a portfolio for academic review, job applications, or further research opportunities.